• Skip to primary navigation

 Tres leches cake

 Additional desserts included key lime pie with coconut Chantilly cream, prickly pear cheesecake, homemade churros, and Boca de Muerto, a flourless chocolate torte with salted caramel gelato.
+I don't think you can go wrong with the desserts if you have room for them by the end of your meal.
+We barely did.

 If you're looking for a great restaurant in Sedona with excellent service to celebrate a special occasion or enjoy a meal amid the red rocks, Mariposa will deliver.